hp-hariprak/Build-from-Scratch/Shell/README.md

 ## How to Use

 1. Clone this repository.
-2. Read the requirements file.
-3. Give execute permission to scripts if needed.
+2. Give execute permission to scripts if needed.
-4. Run the scripts from the terminal.
+3. Run the scripts from the terminal.

 ## Note